-CEO, Jerry Denham has well over 30 years of executive management experience in the wireless communications industry.
+Executive Chairman, Jerry Denham has well over 30 years of executive management experience in the wireless communications industry.
 Prior to the formation of BearCom, Jerry served Bear Communications for a total 14 years in the positions of co-founder, Vice President, and CEO & Chairman.
 Bear Communications merged with PageCom in 1995 to form BearCom.

 Now with 20 years of experience leading BearCom, Jerry puts his nearly 35 years of strategic and tactical expertise in the wireless communications industry to work ensuring that BearCom delivers the right solutions to meet ever-evolving customer needs.
 Jerry’s focus on sales management, directing growth, acquisitions, marketing, and team building has helped form BearCom into America’s only nationwide dealer and integrator of wireless communications products and solutions.
 In his role as Executive Chairman, Jerry will increase his focus on Strategy and Acquisitions to ensure future BearCom success, while remaining fully engaged with the leadership team and board of directors.

 While technology and infrastructure are important to Jerry, BearCom’s employees remain one of his top priorities.
 His belief is that happy employees help make satisfied customers.